-This page offers links to information posted throughout our website to increase the ease with which prospective students may access the Consumer Information required by the American Bar Association Section on Legal Education and Admissions to the Bar Standard 509.
+This page offers links to information posted throughout our website to increase the ease with which prospective students may access the Consumer Information required by the American Bar Association (ABA) Section on Legal Education and Admissions to the Bar Standard 509.
 You may also download the ABA Standard 509 report.

 Overview